LeeTaegeon/stargan/README.md

 <p align="center"><img width="40%" src="jpg/logo.jpg" /></p>

 --------------------------------------------------------------------------------
 ###  '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
 ##  Method to apply StarGAN on custom data.(only modified CelebA training set)
 ##  Method to save each image in one image file, instead printing out multiple images in one file.
 ##  view solver2.py
-For whom do not know how to handle torch code... just like me....
+For whom do not know how to handle torch code... just like me before....
 Here now you can be able to apply StarGAN into your custom data.
 ###  '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''